 · Displaying writing or any other thing which is threatening, abusive or insulting

 The Club will take all reasonably practicable steps to deter and prevent individuals from engaging in Unacceptable Conduct.
 Where incidents of Unacceptable Conduct are reported or detected, Stewards contracted by the Club, will in the first instance be tasked to take all reasonably practicable steps to properly deal with the situation and bring the matter to a satisfactory conclusion.
-There may be occasions where it is necessary to seek the assistance of Lothian and Borders Police to deal with incidents of Unacceptable Conduct within or around the Stadium.
+There may be occasions where it is necessary to seek the assistance of Police Scotland to deal with incidents of Unacceptable Conduct within or around the Stadium.
 Where, for operational or other reasons determined by the Chief Steward, Event Day Safety Officer or Police Event Commander it is not possible or practicable to directly intervene in an incident all reasonable steps will be taken to detect individuals engaged in Unacceptable Conduct.

 This may include: